imromec/qriyo-facebook-task/README.md

 ***Write for the future*** - Write your code as if someone else will be working with it the next day.
 That person should be able to hit the ground running immediately.

-***Keep dependencies to a minimum*** - Importing a twitter SDK/API-client would be sensible for this task, but using a full-featured web framework would probably be overkill.
+***Keep dependencies to a minimum*** - Importing a facebook JS would be sensible for this task, but using a full-featured web framework would probably be overkill.

 ***Publicly accessible*** - Present the solution as a publicly accessible URL